Article I. Mission of the Lodge

 J. The Lodge Officers or Key-9″ shall consist of the Lodge Chief, Lodge Vice Chief of Administration, Lodge Vice Chief of Inductions, Lodge Vice Chief of Program, and their appointed advisers.

 K. The Lodge Executive Committee will be the governing body of the Bob White Lodge.
-A quorum of a regular meeting of the Lodge Executive Committee is established by attendance of forty (40%) of the current membership of the Lodge Executive Committee.
-At a specially called meeting, a quorum is established by the presence of more than fifty (50%) percent of the current membership of the Lodge Executive Committee.
+A quorum of a regular meeting of the Lodge Executive Committee is established by attendance of forty (40%) of the current membership of the elected lodge officers.
+At a specially called meeting, a quorum is established by the presence of more than fifty (50%) percent of the current membership of the elected lodge officers within the Lodge Executive Committee.

 L. The Lodge Executive Committee shall consist of the Lodge Officers, all appointed Lodge Committee Chairmen and their appointed Committee Advisors, the immediate Past Lodge Chief, the Lodge Advisor, the Associate Lodge Advisor, and the Staff Advisor.